pH-Valiu/CROSSCON-Hypervisor-and-TEE-Isolation-Demos/FULL_AUTOMATED_NEXMON_VM_GUIDE.md

     - Enable `Kernel`
     - For **Kernel Version**: Set it to `(Custom Git Repository)`
     - For **URL of custom repository**: Set it to `https://github.com/pH-Valiu/linux_raspberrypi.git` or any comparable repository like that.
-    - For **Custom repostiory version**: Set it to `rpi-5.10.92-port` as it contains the code at kernel version 5.10.92 with 3 additional commit required for CROSSCON Hypervisor.
+    - For **Custom repository version**: Set it to `rpi-5.10.92-port` as it contains the code at kernel version 5.10.92 with 3 additional commit required for CROSSCON Hypervisor.
     - For **Kernel configuration**: Set it to `Using a custom (def)config file` and specify `/work/crosscon/buildroot/build-aarch64/linux.config` as your kernel config file
     - Checkmark `Build a Device Tree Blob (DTB)` and set **Out-of-tree Device Tree Source file paths** to the RPI's `.dts` file (`/work/crosscon/rpi4-ws/rpi4.dts`) (Theoretically this step is optional as you can also compile the Device Tree Source file into a Device Tree Blob file yourself.
 The lloader script simply needs the `.dtb` file.
 Incorporating the compile process into the Buildroot is more elegant IMHO.)
 - **Target packages**: